justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 in binary the precision or range is much less for the same number of columns but the advantage of speed and noise tolerance far outweighs that disadvantage

+A positional system uses a discrete base set of symbols.
+10 symbols is base 10, 2 symbols is base 2 much of binary stuff was made by george bool (boolean)